 The Central West Local Health Integration Network (LHIN) is taking the lead developing an integrated system of health services that will improve access to services for all residents.

-Under the Local Health System Integration Act, the Central West LHIN has the authority to plan, integrate, fund and monitor the local health system for the purpose of improving the health of residents who live in local communities within the LHIN’s geographic boundaries.
+Under the Local Health System Integration (LHSIA) Act, the Central West LHIN has the authority to plan, integrate, fund and monitor the local health system for the purpose of improving the health of residents who live in local communities within the LHIN’s geographic boundaries.

-The Central West LHIN’s strategic directions are fully aligned with the Ministry of Health and Long-Term Care (MOHLTC) priorities and are based on community engagement, data analysis and leading practice research.
+The Central West LHIN’s strategic directions are fully aligned with the Ministry of Health and Long-Term Care (MOHLTC) priorities and are based on feedback from the community, data analysis and leading practice research.

-Engaging local residents and health service providers, and listening to their perspectives about the local health system, takes time and effort.
-However, these engagements have resulted in a local health system that is better coordinated and able to address the diverse and unique needs of the communities making up the Central West LHIN.
+Engaging with local residents and Health Service Providers and listening to their feedback has resulted in a local health system that is better coordinated and able to address the diverse and unique needs of communities across the Central West LHIN.

 Telephone Town Hall

 In November 2013 the Central West Community Care Access Centre, Central West Local Health Integration Network, Headwaters Health Care Centre, Region of Peel Health Services and William Osler Health System hosted a ‘Telephone Town Hall’ to connect with people across the region about their health care services.
 Over 8,000 residents from across the region engaged in a conversation about local health care services.